gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/index.md

 ### Build a Sample GWT Application

 1. [Build a Sample GWT Application](gettingstarted.html)
-   * Get started with Google Web Toolkit by developing the StockWatcher application from scratch.
+   * Get started with GWT by developing the StockWatcher application from scratch.
 You'll learn to create a GWT project, build the UI with GWT wigdets and panels, code the client-side functionality in the Java language, debug in development mode, apply CSS styles, compile the Java into JavaScript, and run the application in production mode.

 ### Client-Server Communication